Coolhand2/tournament_app/README.md

 - [ ] Examine inter-subnet communication usage for NACLs.
 - [ ] Examine api container communications for SGs.
 - [ ] New VPC for Testing?
 How do we version control that?

+## Management Policies

+This specifies the current team positions and policies governing this project.

+**_These policies are currently not enforced, due to this being a 1-man project._**

+**_The following are liable to change at any time, upon approval of project and team leaders._**

+### Team Positions

+- Project Manager (creates release schedule, and schedules for hot fixes as necessitated by Team Managers)
+- Build Manager (creates a release candidate for testing, or a final version for distribution)
+- Team Manager (schedules issues for releases)

+### Project Policies

+The following policies are in place to help clarify the process of making a major, minor, or hotfix release.

+**_These policies are liable to change at any time, with approval from project and team leads_**

+Issues will be ranked by the following levels, to induce the listed meanings.
+It will be up to the individual team managers to ensure proper classification of all issues.

+- High (represents a major bug that team leads will have to schedule with the project lead and build manager to generate an out-of-cycle hotfix release)
+- Medium (represents a minor bug that requires an investigation and ideally a resolution before the next minor release.
+Inclusion in a minor release will be discussed between team lead and project lead)
+- Low (represents a minor bug that requires an investigation and ideally a resolution before the next major release.
+Inclusion in a major release will be discussed between team lead and project lead)
+- Feature (represents a request for new functionality.
+May be split into further issues to ensure a timeline can be formed for inclusion into a projected release.)

+Releases will be initially scheduled as such:

+- At minimum one major release will be scheduled each year, as feature requests and minor issues permit.
+- At minimum one minor release will be scheduled each month, as major issues permit.
+- A hotfix will be scheduled as early as team manager can estimate completion of fix.
+It will be up to the team manager to ensure enough resources will be assigned to the issue to resolve it quickly and efficiently.
+  - A suggestion is for the team lead to manage a list of team members that can be pulled to address the issue.